VioletGiraffe/Darkroom/docs/architecture/import.md

 `QDir("")` would name the working directory), it double-clicks into the system image viewer rather than the built-in player, and it stages instantly.
 Frame count is the same `Settings::PreviewFrameCount` the main grid uses (no separate setting); staged cards also mirror the main grid's type-specific sizing — square photo cards, video strips widened to tile with them (`MediaItemWidget::videoCanvasWidthForTiling`).
-Each staged item is tracked by a `StagedEntry` (its path, temp preview dir, pending
+Each staged item is tracked by a `StagedEntry` (its path, temp preview dir, probed duration, pending
 Best/labels, grid item), keyed by `MediaId` computed once at stage time while the source file still exists (see "Why `MediaId`, not path" below).
 The temp dir is deleted once the entry is unstaged or the dialog closes — but its frames aren't wasted: a successful Import copies them into the permanent `outputFolder/preview/` rather than